Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

 1. Because we are now using the Express Promise Router in our application, let's replace the current contents of `app.js` with the contents in `/Libs/Part3-3/app.js`.
 This changes the use of the Express Router to the Express Promise router.

-1. Notice how the new version of app.js uses the express-promise-router
+1. Notice how the new version of `app.js` uses the express-promise-router in multiple places.

 1. Now, test that logging in, with an invalid password, works with or without the catch() block in the `Promise.try()`